From Isotonic to Lipschitz Regression: A New Interpolative Perspective on Shape-restricted Estimation: Numerical Studies

-In the case of additive functions, Figure~\ref{fig:mse-additive-rate} displays the average MSEs while Figure~\ref{fig:mse-additive-box} displays box plots representing the distribution of observed MSEs.
-Additionally, Table~\ref{tab:est-additive-slope} presents the estimated slope based on linear regression using observations with sample sizes $n \ge 2000$.
-Similar to the univariate case, the theoretical rate of convergence aligns with the empirical behavior for larger sample sizes.
-We observe that the generalized additive model performs well for regression functions even with non-differentiable points (Scenarios 1 and 3).
-However, it struggles to accurately estimate functions with discontinuities (Scenarios 2 and 4).
-In contrast, our proposed method performs well when each additive component is a non-decreasing piecewise constant function plus a linear term.
+Figure~\ref{fig:mse-additive-rate} displays the average MSEs while Figure~\ref{fig:mse-additive-box} displays box plots representing the distribution of observed MSEs.
+Additionally, Table~\ref{tab:est-additive-slope} presents the estimated slope based on linear regression using linear regression using $(\log_{10} n,$ $ \log_{10} \textrm{MSE})$ from the Figure~\ref{fig:mse-additive-rate} with sample sizes $n \ge 2000$.
+Similar to the univariate cases, the theoretical convergence rate aligns with the empirical behavior for larger sample sizes.
+We observe that \texttt{gam} performs well for regression functions even with non-differentiable points (Scenarios 1 and 3).
+Most methods share the same convergence rates but the constant is better for \texttt{gam}.
+However, \texttt{gam} struggles to accurately estimate functions with discontinuities (Scenarios 2 and 4).
+In contrast, the proposed method performs well when each additive component is a non-decreasing piecewise constant function plus a linear term.
+We emphasize that the proposed method is practically tuning parameter free while the number of the basis plays an important role for \texttt{gam}.